imba/imba.io/content/docs/basic-syntax.md

 ```imba
 const item\string = window.title
 ```

-- [ ] link to more advanced jsdoc usage?
-- [ ] mention wrapping annotation in parenthesis to make whitespace easier?

 Annotations are extra useful to create "contracts" between parts of your code.
 It is faster to understand and re-use tags when their props are annotated, for example.